zeek/zeek-docs/scripts/base/utils/strings.zeek.rst

    Cut a number of characters from the end of the given string.

-   :s: a string to trim.
+   :param s: a string to trim.

-   :tail_len: the number of characters to remove from the end of the string.
+   :param tail_len: the number of characters to remove from the end of the string.

    :returns: the given string with *tail_len* characters removed from the end.